MC3-Technologies/grc-site/README.md

 GRC-Site is a free MC3 Technologies Cyber Security assessment tool for businesses based on the CMMC Cyber Security Model.

 - `/.github/workflows`: Contains all project related automated workflows
-- `/client`: Contains the front-end code for the application.
-This folder hosts a Vite-based React application using TypeScript and Tailwind CSS.
+- `/client`: Contains the front-end code for the application along with the Amplify backend resources.
+This hosts a Vite-based React application using TypeScript and Tailwind CSS.
 It is configured for a multi-page setup.
-- `/functions`: Currently empty, but reserved for serverless functions or backend logic in the future.

 ## Client Overview